guillaumeme/dtaianomaly/docs/getting_started/custom_models.rst

 Some dataloaders are provided within ``dtaianomaly``, but often we want to detect anomalies in our own data.
 Typically, for such custom data, there is no dataloader available within ``dtaianomaly``.
-To address this, you can implement a new dataloader by extending the :py:class:`~dtaianomaly.data.LazyDataLoader`, along with the :py:func:`~dtaianomaly.data.LazyDataLoader.load` method.
+To address this, you can implement a new dataloader by extending the :py:class:`~dtaianomaly.data.LazyDataLoader`, along with the :py:func:`~dtaianomaly.data.LazyDataLoader._load` method.
 Upon initialization of the custom data loader, a ``path`` parameter is required, which points to the location of the data.
-The :py:func:`~dtaianomaly.data.LazyDataLoader.load` function will then effectively load this dataset and return a :py:class:`~dtaianomaly.data.DataSet` object, which combines the data ``X`` and ground truth labels ``y``.
+Optionally, you can pass a ``do_caching`` parameter to prevent reading big files multiple times.
+The :py:func:`~dtaianomaly.data.LazyDataLoader._load` function will effectively load this dataset and return a :py:class:`~dtaianomaly.data.DataSet` object, which combines the data ``X`` and ground truth labels ``y``.
+The :py:func:`~dtaianomaly.data.LazyDataLoader.load` function will either load the data or return a cached version of the data, depending on the ``do_caching`` property.

 Implementing a custom dataloader is especially useful for quantitatively evaluating the anomaly detectors on your own data, as you can pass the loader to a :py:class:`~dtaianomaly.workflow.Workflow`